CaptainDario/DaKanji/BETA_CHANGELOG.md

 * Fixed:
   * Anki card template
   * When opening and closing the search on the kanji page the animation status is reset
+  * Permission to connect with anki is requested multiple times and causes exceptions

 ## v3.4.0+77b4 - 仮名 (14.04.2024)